rust-lang/rfcs/text/0000-target-tier-policy.md

 Some of our existing targets may not meet all of these criteria today.
 We may wish to audit existing targets against these criteria, but this RFC does not constitute a commitment to do so in a timely fashion.

-This RFC should not serve as the canonical home of the most up-to-date version of this policy; the official policy should live on rust-lang.org and in official documentation.